Forwarding Authentication Service (FAS)¶

 Install the modules php7 and php7-cgi on OpenWrt for a simple example.
 Further modules may be required depending on your requirements.

-To enable php in uhttpd you must add the line:
+To enable FAS with php in uhttpd you must add the lines:

 list interpreter ".php=/usr/bin/php-cgi"